 “In my own practice, many (kids) have told me they consciously wake up in the morning thinking about how they can get rid of their stepmom or dad, and they act in ways that create conflict,” Dr. Saperstein says.
 “The parent is then put in the position of, ‘who do you love more – the kids or the partner?’
 Often, the partner gives up and leaves.”

-While no two relationships mirror the other, there tend to be a few common scenarios, notes Alice Cartwright, a psychologist from Farmington Hills specializing in stepfamily issues.
+While no two relationships mirror the other, there tend to be a few common scenarios, notes psychologist Alice Cartwright, who specializes in stepfamily issues.
 Sibling relationships top the list.

 “You can’t expect your children to become best friends with your new spouse’s children, but you can demand that they treat each other with respect,” Cartwright says, including property and personal space.
 Emphasize communication and clear boundaries, too, regardless of kids’ ages.